 Where can I protest?

 Public forums: You have a constitutionally protected right to engage in peaceful protest in public forums such as streets, sidewalks, or parks.
 You may also be able to protest in front of government buildings and the legislature.
 Salt Lake County has designated protest zones, areas that are specifically designated for public demonstrations and protests.
-There may be restrictions on the time, place, and manner of how your exercise your free speech rights, but these restrictions must serve a substantial government interest (like traffic safety), and they must be narrowly tailored to serve that interest.
-They may not unreasonably limit alternate avenues of expression.
-The government may not place greater restrictions on anyone because of their point of view.
+There may be restrictions on the time, place, and manner of how your exercise your free speech rights.
+However, these restrictions must serve a substantial government interest (like traffic safety), and they must be narrowly tailored to serve that interest.
+They also may not unreasonably limit alternate avenues of expression.
+Finally, the government may not place greater restrictions on anyone because of their point of view.

 Non-public forums: In other venues, your rights are less clearly protected.
-At military bases, airport terminals, or the entrance to a post office, for example, reasonable restrictions may be upheld, as long as they do not favor one side of an issue over the other.
+For example, reasonable restrictions may be allowed at military bases, airport terminals, or the entrance to a post office as long as they do not favor one side of an issue over the other.

 Private Property: In general, private property owners may set rules limiting your free speech.
 If you disobey the property owner’s rules, they can order you off their property (and have you arrested for trespassing if you do not comply).